lazarus1331/packer-makevbox/README.md

-# packer-makevbox
+# packer-makevbox:chef+docker
-packer builders for base64 Vagrant boxes with Debian, CentOS, or Ubuntu
+packer builders for base64 Vagrant boxes with Debian, CentOS, or Ubuntu.
+Includes Ansible, Chef, and Docker.

 # Usage
 	HELP MENU
-	Makes a base64 vagrant image with debian, centos, or ubuntu
+	Makes a base64 vagrant image with debian, centos, or ubuntu Also installs Ansible, Chef, Docker
 	Versions:
 	    Debian 8.2
 	    CentOS 7.1